Think twice if your Creative Agency says they do media buying.

 Relying too much on vendor or platform-provided data can lead to biases and holes in tracking campaign progress.
-Look for teams and agencies that subscribe to industry-leading research tools like Nielsen Scarborough, SEM Rush, Mediaradar, or Kantar.
+Look for teams and agencies that subscribe to industry-leading research tools like Nielsen Scarborough, SEM Rush, GWI, eMarketer, or Vivvix (previously known as Kantar Ad Insights).
 An agency that thrives on research and data will help you track accurate campaign metrics and progress.
 The data can then be used to optimize performance.
-Look for a team who consistently updates their capabilities and meets with data providers frequently to stay on top of available resources.
+Look for a team who consistently updates their research capabilities and meets with data providers frequently to stay on top of available resources.
 Your media planner and buyer’s job is to understand the landscape so you can focus on your business.

 If the team buying your media does not do their due diligence, then you may -GASP- pay rate card pricing for your media!
 A good team negotiates to get the best value through lower rates, bonus weight, added value, and sponsorships.
+They meet and exceed advertising industry benchmarks by analyzing campaign data and making optimizations to improve campaign performance.
 They navigate political windows, holiday seasons, and know how to buy media when various industries (e.g. automotive) flood the market at key points in the year.
-How Is your paid media plan achieving bonus value?
-Some media outlets promise bonus spots that run at off-peak times, and frankly, are not worth much.

 5. How does the team approach optimizations while the campaign is running?

-A successful team should be on top of make-goods, changes in the market, digital performance, and all the factors that affect campaign outcomes.
+A successful team should be on top of make-goods, real-time bidding, changes in the market, platform changes, brand safety, evolving client needs, digital performance, and all factors that affect campaign outcomes.
 A leading media planning and buying team will suggest upgrades, optimization tactics, and creative refresh recommendations without you having to ask.
 It’s their job to be five steps ahead.
-Make sure they’re in the trenches with you, working every day to bring your campaigns to the next level.
+Marketing technology itself is not perfect; this means that when it comes to measurement styles and capabilities, you need a team who can evaluate Make sure they’re in the trenches with you, working every day to bring your campaigns to the next level.